Where the Germans are

 So we didn't see any half-timbered buildings or geraniums tumbling picturesquely out of window boxes.
 But we had a good time, Torsten got a taste of home, and we met a lot of really nice folks.

-"What you see here is real and authentic," says Richard Runck.
+"What you see here is real and authentic," said Richard Runck.
 "It's just not what people imagine it to be."

 Getting there: It's 1¾ hours west of the Twin Cities, longer during rush hours.

-The Rathskeller at Turner Hall, a block south of downtown at First and State, has a salad bar and serves hearty, inexpensive dinners Fridays and Saturdays; on Saturdays, a table of hors d'oeuvres and desserts is included with entrees.
-It's also open daily for lunch, and there's a bar menu.
+The Rathskeller at Turner Hall, a block south of downtown at First and State, has a salad bar and German and American food.
 507-354-4916.

 Glockenspiel: The bells ring and figures twirl at noon, 3 and 5 p.m.; during festivals, also at 10:30 a.m. and 1 p.m.

 Schell Brewery tours: The gift shop and grounds are open daily year-round.
-Tours are given daily from Memorial Day to Labor Day, Monday through Friday at 2:30 and 4 p.m. and Saturdays and Sundays hourly between 1 and 4 p.m.
+From November through Memorial Day weekend, tours are given Friday through Sunday.
+Tours are given daily from Memorial Day to Labor Day.
+Cost is $5.

 Bicycling: A five-mile paved path follows the length of the town, along the river valley.